gofynd/fdk-client-python/documentation/application/POSCART.md

-Use this API to get an addresses using its ID.
-If successful, returns a Address resource in the response body specified in `Address`.
-Attibutes listed below are optional
+Retrieves a saved address using its ID.

 *Returned Response:*